gctools-outilsgc/aurora-website/src/docs/en/profile/logic.md

 # Business Logic

-The user is the source of truth for information except for fields that required additional validation, such as organization, team, or supervisor.
+The user is the source of truth for information except for fields that require additional validation, such as the user's organization, team, or supervisor.
 The user that owns the team that a user is attempting to join must approve their request.
-Until the approval is processed the user will continue to remain a part of the team / organization that they are currently a part of.
+Until the approval is processed, the user will continue to remain a part of the team / organization that they are currently a part of.

 ## Supervisor